unisonweb/olddocsite/_includes/gettingstarted.markdown

 > 🤓 If you're curious to learn about the guts of the Unison codebase format, you can check out the [v1 codebase format specification][repoformat].

-Okie dokie, let's go ahead and try out this `reverse` function and learn more about Unison's interactive way of writing and editing code:
+Okie dokie, let's next try out this `reverse` function and learn more about Unison's interactive way of writing and editing code:

 ### Unison scratch files are like spreadsheets and replace the usual read-eval-print-loop (REPL)

 The codebase manager lets you make changes to your codebase and explore the definitions it contains, but it also listens for changes to any file ending in `.u` in the current directory (including any subdirectories).
-When any such file is saved, it parses and typechecks that file and runs any _watch expressions_, which are lines starting with `>`.
+When any such file is saved (which we call a "scratch file"), it parses and typechecks that file and runs any _watch expressions_, which are lines starting with `>`.
 Let's try this out.

 Keep your `unison` terminal running and open up a file, `scratch.u` (or `frobnicate.u`, or whatever you like) in your preferred editor, and add a few watch expressions: